cambridge-ceu/csd3/README.md

 ## software wish list

-There is a software wish list, [csd3-software-list.tsv](csd3-software-list.tsv), based on this [Google spreadsheet](https://docs.google.com/spreadsheets/d/15KYXH-B0xJg7GEHjPpFOH1VRDc-Nj5rrejEoyLoMuU4/edit?usp=sharing).
+There is a software wish list in this [Google spreadsheet](https://docs.google.com/spreadsheets/d/15KYXH-B0xJg7GEHjPpFOH1VRDc-Nj5rrejEoyLoMuU4/edit?usp=sharing).
 Direct contact can also be made to Savita Karthikeyan (<sk752@medschl.cam.ac.uk>).

 Amendment is welcome.
 If necessary, additional information can be made available, e.g., [usage.md](usage.md).